survivejs/webpack-book/manuscript/developing/04_linting.md

 Besides linting for issues, it can be useful to manage the code style on some level.
 Nothing is more annoying than having to work with source code that has mixed tabs and spaces.
 Stylistically consistent code reads better.
 Linting tools allow you to do this.

 Establishing strong linting can be beneficial, especially in a context where you need to collaborate with others.
-Even when working alone you will benefit from linting as it can catch obvious issues you might otherwise neglect.
+Even when working alone you will benefit from linting as it can catch issues you might otherwise neglect.
 JavaScript as a language allows a lot of usages some of which, while valid, may not be the clearest to understand or may even be incorrect.

 Linting does **not** replace proper testing, but it can complement testing approaches.
 It is one way to harden a codebase and make it a little harder to break.
 As the size of your project grows, and it becomes more challenging to manage, this becomes particularly important.